JinraeKim/FlightSims.jl/README.md

 ## APIs
 Main APIs are provided in `src/APIs`.
+Note that among APIs, "a function whose output is a function" will have the uppercase first letter (#55).

 ### Make an environment
 - `AbstractEnv`: an abstract type for user-defined and predefined environments.